 Buying construction equipment

 If you want to apply for the SSEB Purchase subsidy, you must meet the conditions (in Dutch), among others:

 - The construction machinery must new and zero emission.
-It must be featured on the list of eligible equipment (you can download the Dutch-language list at the at the bottom of this web page).
+It must be featured on the list of eligible equipment (view the Dutch-language list (pdf).

 - The equipment is meant for use in the open air (in the Netherlands) and must be used as such for at least 70% of the time.